 Visiting the California Central Coast in Fall

 During the fall, crowds thin out at the beach and the weather stays sunny and warm well into September and early October.
 If you’re into wine, this is your best time to visit the California Central Coast to catch harvest season at the wineries.
-You might even catch some fall colors!
-Regardless of where you go, the tourist season will have ended, which makes it a great time for outdoor enthusiasts to soak in the Central Coast’s natural beauty.
+You might even see some fall colors!
+Regardless of where you go, the peak tourist season will have ended, which makes it a great time for outdoor enthusiasts to soak in the Central Coast’s natural beauty.

 Things to Do in the Fall on the California Central Coast